Say10: Music video

 A full version of Shields' teaser video has never been released.
 The official music video for the song was directed by Bill Yukich, and was uploaded onto YouTube shortly after the release of Heaven Upside Down.
 This video co-stars Johnny Depp, with Depp and Manson portraying Cain and Abel, respectively.
 The video was inspired by horror films such as The Exorcist (1973), The Evil Dead (1981) and A Nightmare on Elm Street (1984), the latter of which starred Depp.
-It begins with the two sitting on their respective white and black thrones whilst surrounded by several naked women covered in satanic symbols.
+It begins with the two sitting on their respective white and black thrones while surrounded by several naked women covered in satanic symbols.
 Cain appears in full white face paint and a matching suit, although he is invariably stained with black make-up; Abel sits on his throne while wearing black leather, his face stained by white make-up.

 After leaving a possessed Bible outside the door of an apartment building, Abel begins sexually assaulting several of its occupants.
 The hauntings become gradually more aggressive, culminating in a hooded figure chasing a woman down a tunnel with a knife.
 Following this, several of the naked women recreate the Raising the Flag on Iwo Jima photo using an inverted Cross of Lorraine, apparently ending the possession.
 The video ends with Abel committing suicide by slitting his own throat with bloodstained money.
 The video has received generally positive reviews from critics.
 Paul Cashmere said that it "perfectly demonstrates the irrelevance of MTV in the 21st century", writing that it saw Manson using "creativity, shock and horror to tell a story, knowing full well that traditional media wouldn't be able to touch this.
 The video is brilliant in its architecture and strategy."
 Brandon John of Australian publication ToneDeaf praised Depp's appearance, writing that the "creepiness [quotient is] a step or two above anything Depp has done throughout his long resume of Tim Burton flicks."